10 Things You Need to Know Before Buying Solar Panels in the UK

 3. How Much Do Solar Panels Cost?

-The costs of installing a solar panel system are generally decreasing and today you can expect solar cells to set you back between approx. £6,000 - £9,000.
+The cost of solar panels are generally decreasing and today you can expect solar cells to set you back between approx. £5,000 - £9,000.
 It may seem a steep price to pay, but there are many benefits (see below) which enable your solar panels to pay for themselves.

 6. Free Installation: What’s the Catch?